How To Decide The Entry and Exit Criteria For Regression Testing

 - The probability of a feature bug being reported by a user only arises if it is part of a user’s workflow.
-This implies that product areas that have the most reported user bugs are also the most popular among users.
+This implies that product areas with the most reported user bugs are also popular among users.

-- Bugs that have been long open and still haven’t been fixed reflect the product areas that have the least impact in the user’s workflows, probably users have found their own workaround solutions for them.
+- Bugs that have been long open and still haven’t been fixed reflect the product areas that have the most negligible impact on the user’s workflows; probably, users have found their workaround solutions.

 There is no thumb’s rule for deciding the exit criteria, it’s just a balance between what you need to validate for survival and what risk you are ready to live with.

-Regression testing can vary a lot for legacy codebases and new codebases.
-When you are working with a new codebase for a product, you have the opportunity to build the testing framework from an early stage of the product.
+Regression testing can vary significantly for legacy and new codebases.
+When working with a new codebase for a product, you can build the testing framework from an early stage of the product.

-This is the time when you can incorporate unit tests along with functional tests in your testing framework and when these tests are run as part of regular automation, they can go a long way in improving the product quality as well as the effort needed for regression testing later.
+This is the time when you can incorporate unit tests along with functional tests in your testing framework.
+When these tests are run as part of regular automation, they can improve the product quality and the effort needed for regression testing later.

 The sooner you start investing in your test automation, the sooner you start reaping its benefits.
 The earlier your test automation starts running, the better off you are in maintaining the quality of the product and minimizing the manual effort required for regression testing of every new build.

-When you work with a legacy code base, that may or may not have test automation, the situation becomes different.
+The situation becomes different when you work with a legacy code base that may or may not have test automation.
 Products that have legacy codebases are usually the ones that have managed to strike a chord with the users for several years, sometimes even several decades.

-For most of these products, when they were being developed, dedicated testing effort in terms of time and resources used to be a prominent phase in the software development life cycle and huge manual testing effort used to be done.
+While developing most of these products, huge manual and dedicated testing efforts in terms of time and resources are used in the software development life cycle.

-The legacy test frameworks were sometimes developed with the objective of reducing the manual effort and not to quickly perform the regression testing at regular intervals.
+The legacy test frameworks were sometimes developed to reduce the manual effort rather than quickly perform the regression testing at regular intervals.
 And the list of challenges here can go on and on.

 - what features of the product are popular with the users